Explaining higher-order correlations between elliptic and triangular flow: Conclusions

 It will be important to check whether full hydrodynamic calculations with fluctuating initial conditions, carried out at fixed impact parameter, confirm the validity of our results, which are derived under the simplifying assumption of linear hydrodynamic response.
 Significant deviations from linear response are observed for elliptic flow above 30\% centrality~\cite{Niemi:2015qia,Noronha-Hostler:2015dbi,Hippert:2020kde,Giacalone:2017uqx}, and their effect on mixed harmonic cumulants must be quantitatively assessed.
-The ALICE paper~\cite{ALICE:2021adw} contains full hydrodynamic calculations, done with the iEBE-VISHNU model~\cite{Zhao:2017yhj}.
+The ALICE~\cite{ALICE:2021adw} and CMS~\cite{CMS:2025opi} include comparisons of data with full hydrodynamic calculations, done with the iEBE-VISHNU model~\cite{Zhao:2017yhj} and with the IP-GLASMA+MUSIC+URQMD framework~\cite{McDonald:2017ayb,Gale:2013da,Bass:1998ca}.
 These calculations are in fair agreement with experimental results, but have large error bars.
 This can easily be improved.
 Hydrodynamic calculations of $MHC(v_2^{2m},v_3^{2q})$ with $q=1$ should require modest statistics ($q=2$ and $q=3$ are more demanding because the corresponding normalized cumulants are smaller), provided that one evaluates anisotropic flow directly on the freeze-out surface~\cite{Cooper:1974mv}.
-By contrast, the iEBE-VISHNU calculation couples the hydrodynamics to a transport calculation~\cite{Bass:1998ca,Petersen:2008dd}.
+By contrast, both iEBE-VISHNU and IP-GLASMA+MUSIC +URQMD couple the hydrodynamics to a transport calculation~\cite{Bass:1998ca,Petersen:2008dd}.
 This is the state-of-the-art approach when it comes to comparing with experimental data, but it results in larger statistical errors, induced by the Monte Carlo sampling of hadrons.
 It is likely that effects of the transport phase largely cancel when taking ratios as in Sec.~\ref{s:ratios}.
 It will be also essential to carry out these hydrodynamic calculations at fixed impact parameter, which is rarely done.
-Impact parameter fluctuations can be studied independently~\cite{Samanta:2023amp,Alqahtani:2024ejg}.
+Impact parameter fluctuations can be studied independently~\cite{Samanta:2023amp,Alqahtani:2024ejg}, and we have argued that their effects should be small above 5-10\% centrality.

-If precise hydrodynamic calculations and future experimental analyses confirm our predicions, this will be a spectacular illustration of the unreasonable effectiveness of hydrodynamics~\cite{Noronha-Hostler:2015wft} in describing multiparticle correlations observed in nucleus-nucleus collisions.